-it would typically be expected to apply to such an arrangement but for certain steps executed as part of the arrangement to prevent its application50.
+- it directly applies to the arrangement, or - it would typically be expected to apply to such an arrangement but for certain steps executed as part of the arrangement to prevent its application51.

 Irish statutory provisions should be quoted by listing the relevant sections, and should include subsection, paragraph etc. references were appropriate.
 Provisions of other relevant legislation should be quoted in a similar level of detail.